BlinkID/blinkid-android/README.md

 ## <a name="myKad"></a> Scanning Malaysian MyKad ID documents

-This section discussed the setting up of Malaysian ID documents (MyKad) recognizer and obtaining results from it.
+This section will discuss the setting up of Malaysian ID documents (MyKad) recognizer and obtaining results from it.

 ### Setting up MyKad recognizer